Kredsya/qtgit/README.md

 A simple GUI based git repository management file explorer written in Python using PyQt5.
 Inspired by [pyqtexplorer](https://github.com/adesfontaines/pyqtexplorer).

+We love using Git in CLI, but this is difficult for newcomers.
+So, we developed a program to use Git conveniently through GUI.
+We hope QtGit will be a good starting point for novices to understand how Git works.

 ## Features

 * File explorer